 You have the following rights:

-- to have mistakes corrected
+- to have errors corrected

-- to have out-of-date personal data removed
+- to have personal data deleted

-- to make an objection against a specific use
+- to object to a particular use

 Submitting a complaint